top of page

 Content Table

-Meta Business Manager is the account for advertisers who want to place ads on Facebook, Instagram, Threads, and WhatsApp.
-The big advantage is that you can manage all the components (“assets”) for this in one account: Facebook page, Instagram account, advertising account, pixels, payment methods, etc.
+The Meta Business Manager is the central platform for advertisers who want to run ads on Facebook, Instagram, Threads, and WhatsApp.
+The major advantage is that this tool allows you to manage all components ("assets") in one central place: your Facebook Page, Instagram account, ad account, pixel, payment methods, and more.

-What are the requirements for the Meta Business Manager setup in 2026?
+What are the requirements for the Meta Business Manager setup?

-The Meta Business Manager interface has never been user-friendly.
+Setting up Meta Business Manager has never been particularly user-friendly.

 Setting up your personal Facebook profile